KNMILLS/football-strategy/docs/Design.md

 * Single, self-contained “Standard” game (no seasons/franchise ties).
 * Pre-game coin flip decides initial possession (implemented; see §8.1).
 Regulation starts with coin flip into kickoff.
 * We play by clock, quarters, and rules (OT if tied).
-Current build also shows a Drives header control (to be removed).
+No drive-count gating in regulation.
 * Local hot-seat (Offense vs Defense) and Solo (Offense vs AI, Defense chosen by AI).

 ---